Difference between the synchronous and asynchronous speed - also named rated speed

 Slip and Voltage

-When the motor starts rotating the slip is 100 % and the motor current is at maximum.
-The slip and motor current are reduced when the rotor starts to turn.
+When a motor starts to rotate the slip is 100 % and the motor current is at maximum.
+Slip and motor current are reduced when the rotor begin turning.

 Slip and Inductive Reactance